Benjamin Petit: Twin Lakes mission

 In October 1837 Bishop Bruté sent the newly ordained priest to the Catholic mission at Twin Lakes, Indiana, as a replacement for Father Louis Deseille, who died on September 26, 1837, while serving as a missionary among the Potawatomi in northern Indiana.
 Father Petit arrived at the mission on November 3, 1837.
-He became known among the Potawatomi as "Chichipe Outipe", meaning "Little Duck".
+He mastered all three languages he needed to use: his native French, the English spoken by the Americans and the language of the Potawatomi.
+He said Mass, taught catechism, and blessed the graves of the dead.

+He became known among the Potawatomi as "Chichipe Outipe."
+Petit also referred to the mission at Twin Lakes as "Chichipe Outipe".
+This has previously been mistranslated as meaning "Little Duck". with Chichipe correlating with the Potawatomi word for duck, "shishibé."
+Recently, however, it has been discovered that "outipe" most likely correlates with the Potawatomi word, "wtapik," meaning "forehead."
+Thus, what Petit wrote in his letters as "Chichipe Outipe," is his French spelling of the phrase, "shishibé wtapik," meaning "duck's head."
+This discovery is corroborated by Petit, who translates the phrase himself in several instances that had previously gone unnoticed by scholars.

+In one letter, to demonstrate his mastery of the Potawatomi language, he closes by writing a phrase in Potawatomi, followed by its translation: “Nin Mackahtaokônia Chichipé Outipé angenickaso gatamikoa tchaiai Muckatahokônia Autchakpock Kick.
+I, the Black Robe, called the ‘duck's head,’ I greet all the Black Robes from the mouth to the source (Vincennes).”

 Having been trained and law and practiced as attorney in France, Petit tried to help the Potawatomi to draft a legal appeal against removal, but to no avail.
 Within a few months of his arrival, Father Petit had resigned himself to the Potawatomi's impending removal to reservation lands set aside for them west of the Mississippi River.
 In July 1838 he reported to Bishop Bruté that the Potawatomi's efforts to resist removal from Indiana had failed, and declared "the land is lost, and without recourse, I believe."

 Father Petit was known for his compassion and enthusiasm toward his Potawatomi parishioners.
 He sincerely lamented the Potawatomi's removal from Indiana and the closure of the Catholic mission at Twin Lakes.
 As he explained in a letter dated September 14, 1838, to his family, "It is sad, I assure you, for a missionary to see a young and vigorous work expire in his arms."
 He also described his anguish during the mission's final hours: "At the moment of my departure I assembled all my children to speak to them for the last time.
 I wept and my auditors sobbed aloud; it was indeed a heartrending sight, and over our dying mission we prayed for the success of those they would establish in their new hunting grounds."